RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

     Github will automatically recognize descriptions like "RosettaCommons/tools#14" as a cross-link to PR #14 in the RosettaCommons/tools repository.
     (You can check the "Preview" pane to check the linkage.)

-Github doesn't really handle coordinating merging submodule changes with PRs.
+GitHub doesn't really handle coordinating merging submodule changes with PRs.
 Additionally, since git identifies the submodule state with a combination of repository URL and SHA1, in order for things to work, we need the specified repository (RosettaCommons/submodule) to hold the proper SHA1 state (the version you submitted to your fork).
 This means that when merging we need to merge your submodule PR to the RosettaCommons submodule repo prior to merging the PR in the `rosetta` repo.

 Note that testing of your `rosetta` PR will be broken until the submodule PR gets merged.
 Depending on how integral the changes you've made to the submodule are to testing, we may ask you to re-target your submodule PR against a development branch we'll create for you, rather than `RosettaCommons/submodule:main`.
 That way your changes can be merged to the RosettaCommons version of the submodule to permit proper testing, and if it's successful we can merge that developmental branch to `main` when we merge the branch in `rosetta`.